 Fry until top is almost dry and underneath is golden.

-Flip and fry the other side till golden.
+Flip and fry the other side until golden.

 Transfer to a plate and leave in a warm oven.
-Keep cooking till all batter has been fried.
+Keep cooking until all batter has been fried.
 Serve warm.

 - You can use ½ cup of liquid milk and 1 cup of water in place of 2 tablespoons of powdered milk and 1½ cups of water.